-First, they love GREEN!
-In order to attract them to your trap, you should use green somewhere.
+First – Leprechauns love GREEN!
+In order to lure them to your trap, you must use green.
 It reminds them of the rolling green hills from their Ireland home that is so far away!

-Third, just like any magical creature, leprechauns love sweets.
-So we like to leave a little crumb of bread with honey.
+Third – Just like any magical creature, leprechauns love sweets.
+So leave a treat of some kind.
+We like to leave a little crumb of bread with honey.
 Really anything sweet works, but you know how much the little green men like gold things, so honey seems to be a good choice.

 Maybe this will be our year!

 Did you know that Leprechauns can grow rainbows?
 Read about their magical seeds andhow you can create your very own St. Patrick’s Day treat bags here.
 Do you have any fun St. Patty Day traditions?
 We’d love to hear about them!